andrewdisley/front-end-skeleton/README.md

 # Front-end Skeleton
-A Grunt, Jekyll and Livereload powered starting point I use for front-end development.
+A Grunt, Jekyll and LiveReload powered starting point I use for front-end development.

 ## Install
 Run `npm install` to download dependencies then use the Grunt Tasks mentioned below.
-Edit `package.json` and `_config.yml` where you see Author and Shortname variables
+Edit `package.json` and `_config.yml` where you see Author and Shortname variables.

 ## Grunt Config
 package.json is used to define the Grunt configuration: